Ebube-Ochemba/zero_day/README.md

 ## The Things I learnt

 - Virtualization Basics
-> Virtual machine is and the concept of virtualization.
+> Virtual machines and the concept of virtualization.
 - Vagrant Introduction
 > What is Vagrant?
 Who wrote Vagrant?
 - Ubuntu